 - Xylophone – this musical instrument is cherished by many children.
 It is both vivid and interesting to play.

-- X-ray – perhaps, a safe and impersonal x-ray film may raise interest of children.
+- X-ray – perhaps, a safe and impersonal x-ray film may raise the interest of children.
 Some kids may, in turn, know what a hand or a foot x-ray looks like.
 Perhaps they can talk about how doctors use x-rays as means to see the insides of our bodies.

-- Xenon Flash Lamp – a model or a safe representation of this instrument can be showed to children who, in turn, may be studying photography.
+- Xenon Flash Lamp – a model or a safe representation of this instrument can be shown to children who, in turn, may be studying photography.
 Such apparatus is used to produce a very bright light, however, its duration is extremely short.

 Organizing Show and Tell